EVENT: FOODIES_ REDOING OLD POSTS #10

 - Stir the mixture till the sugar melts.

-- Add the milk powder mixture to the syrup and mix it well.
+- Add the milk powder mixture to the sugar syrup.

 Pin for later:

 If you do try this recipe then please either

 - add a comment below,

 - send a picture to my email firstname.lastname@example.org